SABS-R3/software-engineering-day6/_episodes/02-automatically-testing-software.md

 ```bash
 $ git checkout -b develop
 ```
+{: .language-bash}

 There are a number of these data sets in the `data` directory, and are each stored in comma-separated values (CSV) format: each row holds information for a single patient, and the columns represent successive days.

 Let's take a quick look now.
-Start the Python interpreter on the command line, in the repository root `swc-intermediate-template` directory:
+Start the Python interpreter on the command line, in the repository root `inflammation` directory:

 ~~~
 $ python